kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - Swap to MC and talk to Gadon Thek: 1x10,3,2
   - Spam through Zaerdra's interruption before
 - Run MC close enough to Carth, then swap and exit to Lower City
-- Remove Carth from party
+- *Party: Remove Carth*
 - Watch Canderous cutscene
 - Enter the Undercity (spam through Sith soldier's interruption)

 ### Undercity
 - Beggars accost you: 1,1 | 1,4 (+2 LSP; 56)
 - `Level to 3: TI to 6, Empathy`
-- Add Carth to party
+- *Party: Add Carth*
 - Exit the gate and kill the rakghoul
   - MC should use Flurry
   - Carth uses Power Blast from close range
-- Mission joins the party
+- Mission accosts you
+- *Party: No change when prompted*
 - Enter the Lower Sewers

 ### Sewers

 - Activate Solo Mode and place Mission next to ladder
+- Free Zaalbar
-- Free Zaalbar and add him to party when prompted
+- *Party: Add Zaalbar when prompted*
   - He'll distract the Gamorreans from attacking MC
-- *Equip MC: Mission's Vibroblade Offhand*
+- *Equip Zaalbar: Mission's Vibroblade Mainhand, Vibroblade Offhand*
-- *Equip Zaalbar: Vibroblade in both hands*
 - Bash open footlocker in next room with MC
-- Switch to Mission and leave by ladder
+- Switch to Mission and leave by ladder, then reenter sewers
-- Remove Zaalbar from party and reenter sewers
-- Activate Solo Mode
 - Deactivate Force Field and enter the Upper Sewers
-- Remove Mission from party
+- *Party: Remove Mission and Zaalbar*
 - Run through left tunnel first, then right tunnel
 - Loot the pile of bones in the rancor room (+1; 6 Spikes)
 - Juke past the rancor and enter the Vulkar Base
   - Try to run always at a 90 degree angle from the rancor's pursuit
   - You probably want to manually safety save before trying this trick

-**Vulkar Base:**
+### Vulkar Base

 - Turn right and ignore patrol droid
 - Defense turret skip
   - Open door to elevator area